Cocker Spaniel Puppy Training

 Does this sound familiar?

-If you leave it too late, your puppy soon learns that pulling forward on his lead will get him to where he wants to be, and it becomes a frustrating habit.
-The longer you leave it, the more difficult it will be to break this annoying habit.
+If you leave it too late, your puppy will soon learn that pulling forward on his lead will get him to where he wants to be, and it becomes a frustrating habit.

-Follow these simple guidelines on leash training, and you'll be enjoying stress-free puppy walks sooner than you think!
+The longer you leave it, the more difficult it will be to break his annoying habit.
+Follow these simple guidelines on leash training, and you'll be enjoying stress-free puppy walks in the park sooner than you think!

 Like most training, it shouldn't be all work and no play; puppy training should be fun - for both of you!